f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--point-sprites-absolute-size` (_bool_, default: `false`)

-Determine if the point sprites should be scaled with the scene bounding box size.
+Do not scale the point sprites size by the scene bounding box.

 ### `--point-size=<size>` (_double_)